Ar-zz-duboy/Arduboy/README.md

 This library provides Arduboy's  core functionality.

 ## Using the Library
+To use the Arduboy library, it must be installed and then included in your project.

+### Install
-Install by cloning the repository.
+Install the library by cloning its repository.
 ```
 $ git clone https://github.com/Arduboy/Arduboy.git
 ```

+#### Where to Install

 The library should be installed into your user's home Arduino `libraries` directory.
 Refer to the following list for the location of the Arduino `libraries` folder.